 Cochise Conservation & Recharge Network

-Cochise County is a key partner in the Cochise Conservation and Recharge Network (CCRN) along with the Cities of Sierra Vista and Bisbee, The Nature Conservancy and the Hereford Natural Resource Conservation District.
+Cochise County is a key partner in the Cochise Conservation and Recharge Network (CCRN) along with the Cities of Sierra Vista and Bisbee, The Nature Conservancy, Fort Huachuca, Bureau of Land Management and the Hereford Natural Resource Conservation District.
 CCRN is an innovative series of projects capable of increasing flows in the upper San Pedro River, conserving groundwater and improving the health of riparian habitat.
 The regional network of projects encompasses 6,344 acres of land along approximately 25 miles of the river where replenishment can most benefit the flows of the river.

 Completed CCRN Projects

 - The Sierra Vista Environmental Operations Park (EOP) was the first aquifer replenishment project, which began operating in 2002.
 Since then, it has put back into the ground approximately 2,700-acre-feet of water each year.